-We spent the remainder of our trip in the hotel room, only coming out for meals and at night to waddle to the pool for some relief from the cold water.
+We spent the remainder of our visit at St. Thomas in the hotel room, only coming out for meals and at night to waddle to the pool for some relief from the cold water.
 It felt so soothing while we were in, but the moment we got out, the aching returned.
 We spent a lot of time at night in the cold water…

 We waited in so many long lines with thousands of others just trying to find another way.
 Our only option was waiting until the next day to get out, and we would be going to Dallas before heading back to Ohio.
 That was the longest night of our lives.
 The airport had dropped to sub-zero temperatures, and considering we were just in the Virgin Islands and hadn’t planned on spending the night in a place where you could see your breath, we were not dressed for the occasion.
 And with hubby’s suitcase off to some unknown land, he had nothing else but what was on his back.